Firebacks

 Description: Quasi-arched shape with forward-facing 'wings', which splay outwards towards the base where each has been pierced with a small hole as if to insert a rod from one side to the other; the 'wings' curve to follow the shape of the main panel but curl outwards at the top; central panel with stylised tree decoration surmounted with a crown between two inward-facing animals, possibly a lion and unicorn; beneath the tree, a partially illegible inscription in relief.

-Notes: This unusual casting was probably formed in an open box mould.
+Notes: Nothing is known about the sources of free-standing firebacks or what prompted their production.
+Their form is similar and the predominant use of horticultural or arboreal decorative themes suggests production within a limited time frame.
 Only a very small number of such castings are known.
 Depth 200mm.
 A similar fireback, noted at Poynings in Sussex, was illustrated in The Connoisseur, vol 41 (April 1915), p.
 221; it too had a crown supported by a lion and unicorn on the top, and a tree with an illegible inscription below.

 Inscription: SYLVESTR..[illegible]